intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 ### Features List (NFS Default Settings)

 - **NFS:** default: True
-- **Redsocks:** default: disabled
+- **Redsocks:** default: False

 # Redsocks Overview

-Redsocks is a tool that allows you to redirect network traffic through a Socket (for example: SOCKS4, SOCKS5 or HTTPs proxy server).
+Redsocks is a tool that allows you to redirect network traffic through a socket.
+For example: SOCKS4, SOCKS5 or HTTPs proxy server.
 Redsocks operates through a proxy server, and as a result it is referred to as a transparent proxy redirector.

 - Refer to [How to transparently use a proxy with any application (Docker) using Iptables and Redsocks](https://medium.com/datadriveninvestor/how-to-transparently-use-a-proxy-with-any-application-docker-using-iptables-and-redsocks-b8301ddc4e1e) for more information.